soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 The code never cared about concurrency bug.
 After 2 yearts in development, **no repositories had any databse transactional control code**.

+They cared so much about code coverage, yet they only wrote tests for happy cases.

 This results in bugs in every sprint demo, and I suspect most of them is due to the concurrency problems.